cwaage/cs50_labs/README.md

 For the long version of how the validation of an ISBN is derived see the Harvard version of this problem [ISBN](https://docs.cs50.net/2018/ap/problems/isbn/isbn.html#readin-bookz).

-The Short Version (which isn't actually short) goes like this:
+The Short Version (which isn't actually that short) goes like this:

 To validate an ISBN-10, multiply its first digit by 1, its second digit by 2, its third digit by 3, its fourth digit by 4, its fifth digit by 5, its sixth digit by 6, its seventh digit by 7, its eighth digit by 8, its ninth digit by 9, and it's tenth digit by 10.
 Take the sum of those products and then divide it by 11.
 If the remainder is equal to zero then it is a valid IBSN.

-More visually, an ISBN number like 0-789-75198-4 which is the ISBN for the book called *Absolute Beginner’s Guide to C* could be confirmed to be valid by using the steps shown below:
+More visually, an ISBN number like 0-789-75198-4 which is the ISBN for the book called *Absolute Beginner’s Guide to C* could be validated using the steps shown below:

 <hr />